 - Increased aggression

-- Self destructive or violent behavior
+- Self-destructive or violent behavior

-With these types of characteristics, players suffering from CTE or other sports related brain injuries are not only not themselves, but have the potential to cause harm to themselves and those close to them.
+With these types of characteristics, players suffering from CTE or other sports-related brain injuries are not only not themselves but have the potential to cause harm to themselves and those close to them.

 CTE lawsuits are in the news today largely because the families of former NFL players have dared to ask some difficult questions, and there has been some effort to improve safety measures and make advances in the manufacturing of football helmets.
-However, too much damage has already been done, and families believe that the NFL was aware of potential of brain injury to players.
-Despite this awareness, families allege that the NFL not only concealed their knowledge from the players, but actively marketed the more brutal aspects of the sport and encouraged players to engage in dangerous behaviors.
+However, too much damage has already been done, and families believe that the NFL was aware of the potential of brain injury to players.
+Despite this awareness, families allege that the NFL not only concealed their knowledge from the players but actively marketed the more brutal aspects of the sport and encouraged players to engage in dangerous behaviors.

 Cost of Injuries